 We don’t let them rip through paper with speed then move onto the next gift.
 They stop and savor each gift, pose for a photo with it to know how to address the related thank you note then acknowledge the giver personally if they happen to be present.
 The same holds true for Christmas, in case you’re wondering.

 These little things in life are what lasting, meaningful memories are built on which is why Toys”R”Us put such care and consideration into Geoffrey’s Birthday Club with balloons, a free gift and even a conga line around the store.
-While that’s no longer an option for families, that doesn’t mean you should look for local stores that make birthdays special.
+While that’s no longer an option for families, that doesn’t mean you shouldn’t look for local stores that make birthdays special.
 The memories for us were priceless.

 What are some of your birthday traditions?